mustafaozhan/GoogleIntegratedSystemConky/README.md

 - make configurations of <a href="https://github.com/kunesj/conkyKeep">conkyKeep</a>
 - make configurations of <a href="https://github.com/insanum/gcalcli">gcalcli</a>

+# Configuration

+Configuration based on 1600*900.
+Change it acording to your screen resolution.

+- Xfce panel size is 46
+- plank Icon size is 46
+- Xfce panel color is same as background
+- You have to have your notes titled To-do in your Google Keep.

+If you will have so much notes in your Google Keep or events in your Google Calendar panel will not cut your rows by this configurations.

 # Thanks to

 <a href="https://github.com/kunesj/conkyKeep">conkyKeep</a> for Google Keep integration.